-Join Curt Frye for an in-depth discussion in this video Using the exponential distribution, part of Data-Analysis Fundamentals with Excel.
+Join Curt Frye for an in-depth discussion in this video Using the exponential distribution, part of Learning Excel Data-Analysis.

 - One of the most important pieces of information you can discover about your business is how often a given event tends to occur.
 For example, if you sell products via your company's website, knowing the average time between orders helps you plan the number of employees you'll need to have on duty at any time.
 This type of occurrence is described by the exponential probability distribution.
 You need to know three pieces of information to calculate a probability using the exponential distribution: the average time, the time you want to check, and whether you want to have a probability at that specific time, or any time up to that time.

 So, for example, you could find the probability for the time between orders being 10 minutes, or anything up to 10 minutes.
 I've set up my worksheet with a table here on the left, with minutes from 1 to 25, if I just scroll down using a scroll wheel, you can see that.
 A column to put the probability in, and then also my average of 10 minutes.
 I'll click in cell B2 to create my first formula.
 What I'm doing is creating a formula that will calculate the probability of one minute occurring between orders.